-It’s all there.
-Diversity of “primary mixed uses”—the concert hall, the office buildings and the residences—leading to an accretion over time of “secondary diversity”—the hotels, the restaurants, and the cornucopia of neighbourhood shops.
-All work symbiotically supporting one another and spilling on the street at all times of day and night making for a happy horde providing vitality (life) to the district.
-Rip out the heart and get “the pitiful kind of planning” (death) instead.
-Jacobs is not going to quantify for us the number of people needed on the sidewalks, or the length of time they must be present in order reach the threshold of “diversity”.
-That will be taken up by generations following.
-But she will make an unequivocal statement of principle.
-Diversity is to be measured by the presence of people in great numbers throughout most of the day and night:
+It’s all there including the process of ‘decontamination’.
+Diversity of ‘primary mixed uses’—the concert hall, the office buildings and the residences—leading to an accretion over time of ‘secondary diversity’—the hotels, the restaurants, and the cornucopia of neighbourhood shops.
+All work symbiotically supporting one another and spilling people on the street at all times of day and night making for a happy horde providing the vitality (Life) to the district.
+Rip out the heart—the primary uses—and you get “the pitiful kind of planning” (Death).
+It’s just that simple.
+Modern zoning ripped the residential out of the downtowns, and now we can see the downtowns dying.
+Jacobs is not about to complicate things by quantifying the number of people needed on the sidewalks, or the amount of time they must remain in the streets in order reach the threshold of “diversity”.
+However, they should be walking on ‘short blocks,’ by which she means to criticize the 800 and 900 foot long blocks the Commissioner’s Plan for Manhattan (1811).

 No neighbourhood or district, no matter how well established, prestigious or well heeled, and no matter how intensely populated for one purpose, can flout the necessity for spreading people through [out the] time of day without frustrating its potential for generating diversity.